Members of the 332 Expeditionary Security Forces Squadron Sweep Perimeter Road

 |2

-This work, Members of the 332 Expeditionary Security Forces Squadron Sweep Perimeter Road [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Members of the 332 Expeditionary Security Forces Squadron Sweep Perimeter Road, by TSgt Paul Duquette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT